18F/API-All-the-X/pages/agency_api_strategy.md

 ## Summary

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque gravida molestie pellentesque.
-In hac habitasse platea dictumst.
-Morbi eu felis convallis risus faucibus iaculis dignissim sit amet sapien.
-Etiam nec vestibulum sapien.
-Duis fermentum vel purus vitae semper.
-Integer euismod sit amet sapien at imperdiet.
-Nulla justo lorem, pulvinar eget neque vitae, faucibus tincidunt dolor.
+Across the Internet and throughout each sector of business, the central role of APIs in the digital revolution cannot be overstated.
+This document details a path for [AGENCY]’s adoption and integration of APIs.

 ## Goals

 ### Short

-* Create a Foundation on which to build, technologically and with people
+* Create a foundation on which to build, technologically and with people
 * Begin acculturating internally
 * Prompt initial external interest
    * Begin developing an external developer community
-* Get Started
+* *Get Started*

 ### Long
 * Private sector efficiencies
-* Faster Prototyping
+* Faster prototyping
-* Greater Ease of Prototyping
+* Greater ease of prototyping
 * Lower cost of development

 ## Benefits